usman6/email-scheduler/README.md

 ## 4) Tests

 Some unit tests have been added in email-manager-api.
 Integration tests can also be added by mocking kafka and sendgrid.
-A separate docker file ```docker-compose-test.yaml``` is ther to run test instances.
+A separate docker file ```docker-compose-test.yaml``` is there to run test instances.

 # Design Philosophy
  The ```email-processor``` is intensive in compute usage as compared to ```email-sender```.
 So in case of future scaling, for a number of emails, we will need more instances of ```email-processor``` as compared ```email-sender```.
 Since these are modular components, scaling will be easier to achieve.
 Moreover, email-sender is designed to connect to kafka topic in ```consumer-group``` mode which ensures that a new message will only be delivered once and to only one instance of all the instances in group.